HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ia-05/index.md

 c.
 Ensuring that authenticators have sufficient strength of mechanism for their intended use;<br />
 d.
 Establishing and implementing administrative procedures for initial authenticator distribution, for lost or compromised or damaged authenticators, and for revoking authenticators;<br />
 e.
 Changing default authenticators prior to first use;<br />
 f.
-Changing or refreshing authenticators [Assignment: organization-defined time period by authenticator type] or when [Assignment: organization-defined events] occur;<br />
+Changing or refreshing authenticators at least every 60 days; PIV (smart card) certificates must be renewed every five (5) years or when organization-defined events occur;<br />
 g.
 Protecting authenticator content from unauthorized disclosure and modification;<br />
 h.
 Requiring individuals to take, and having devices implement, specific controls to protect authenticators; and<br />
 i.
 Changing authenticators for group or role accounts when membership to those accounts changes.